karlnapf/shogun-wiki/Google-Summer-of-Code-2016-Projects.md

 **[Mentors (and students) this year](GSoC_2016_mentors_students)**

 # Projects
-**Bold** projects are more likely to happen. **ALL** students will be required to document existing Shogun code on a weekly basis during GSoC.
-We need a list of all methods in Shogun, along with slim documentation on how to use them.
-Details to follow!
+**Bold** projects are more likely to happen. **ALL** students will be required to:

+ * document existing Shogun code on a weekly basis during GSoC
+ * peer-review a fellow student's work in the final phase of GSoC
+ * jointly work on the 5.0 release after GSoC

 ## Improving Shogun
 These are roughly ordered in our priority in them.
 Most of them *do not* focus on Machine Learning but rather on software engineering.